Platform that

 Less Grey Imaging is redefining how prostate cancer is detected and diagnosed.
 Our proprietary platform, ProViu, transforms conventional ultrasound into high-resolution microvascular imaging — enabling clinicians to identify cancer earlier and make confident decisions during the patient visit.

-ProViu addresses this gap by delivering MRI-comparable imaging performance using standard ultrasound systems — without the infrastructure, delays, or constraints of traditional imaging workflows.
+ProViu addresses this gap by delivering MRI-comparable imaging performance using conventional ultrasound systems — without the infrastructure, delays, or constraints of traditional imaging workflows.

-ProViu tracks microbubble contrast agents using standard ultrasound systems to generate super-resolution images of prostate microvasculature.
-By overcoming the acoustic diffraction limit, it reveals vascular patterns associated with cancer that are invisible to conventional imaging.
+ProViu tracks microbubble contrast agents using conventional ultrasound systems to generate prostate maps of microvasculature.
+By overcoming the acoustic diffraction limit, the technology reveals vascular patterns associated with cancer that are invisible to conventional imaging and MRI.

-Our technology reconstructs microvascular structures at up to 20× higher resolution than standard ultrasound, restoring critical diagnostic detail and enabling earlier and more accurate lesion detection.
+ProViu reconstructs microvascular structures at higher resolution than conventional ultrasound, restoring critical diagnostic detail and enabling earlier and more accurate clinically significant lesion detection.

 Redefining imaging,